jkomoros/boardgame/TUTORIAL.md

 It's not explicitly listed, but the only (public) properties on these objects are ones that are legal according to `boardgame.PropertyType`.
 Your GameManager would fail to be created if your state structs included illegal property types.

 Note the first anonymous field of `boardgame.BaseSubState`.
 This is a simple struct designed to be anonymously embedded in the substates you define that implements the SetState method that SubStates must define.
-You'll normally just want to anonymously embed it in your gameState and playerStates.
+It's technically optional, but you'll normally just want to anonymously embed it in your gameState and playerStates.

 Most of the properties are straightforward.
 Each player has how many cards they are still allowed to draw this turn, for example.